firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-11-13-and-i-never-named-her.md

 teaser: "We didn’t have tongues, not like our ancestors, but we adapted.
 Sign language, gestures, facial expressions."
 author-img: renee-christopher.jpg
 author-bio: |
   Renee Christopher is an MFA candidate at Iowa State where she serves as poetry editor for _Flyway: Journal of Writing and Environment_.
-Her poetry can be found in _Noble Gas Quarterly_, _Crab Fat Magazine_, and _Alyss_’s 2017 Inauguration Edition.
+Her poetry can be found in _Noble Gas Quarterly_, _Crab Fat Magazine_, and _Alyss_’ 2017 Inauguration Edition.
 Find her on Twitter at [@reneesunok](https://www.twitter.com/reneesunok).
-proofread: false
+proofread: true
 ---

 I opened and shut my mouth like a fish, trying to absorb any moisture I could, wishing for a hint of a breeze.
 Nemet was the hottest place I’d ever been to.
 I wasn’t prepared for the arid climate, the dust, the absolute apathy of the sun.
 My hunting partner, Shahara, rolled her eyes at me as we headed toward a ruined prayer tower for the Nemmen gods.
 Sweat plastered my short black coils to the sides of my face as I poked my head around the corner of an adobe house.

 I jerked back and stopped short as the thing we came for, the thing we were tasked to destroy, sent chills up my arms even in this desert.
 I signaled to stop too late and Shahara nearly knocked me into the dirt.

-She stood half a foot taller than me, wider by a palm’s breadth, and wore her hair in the traditional style of all Swords⎯two braids in cornrows along the sides of her head, edges pasted down, immaculate with gleaming wax.
+She stood half a foot taller than me, wider by a palm’s breadth, and wore her hair in the traditional style of all Swords — two braids in cornrows along the sides of her head, edges pasted down, immaculate with gleaming wax.
 Young, agile, fierce.
 She was beautiful with a strong jaw.
 She wore loose trousers and a thick leather chest cover, her halberd in her left hand.
 I’m sure I looked silly next to her in a long tunic with only a staff to defend myself.
 I was her Lorist, the person with the knowledge of the place and people.
 It helped to have an extra pair of hands to carry the parts back.

 Shahara glared at me.
 Her hand struck out as if she were about to use my shoulder to right herself but thought better of it.
 She lowered her forearm in front of my face.
 The text of our language appeared in blocky red letters that stood out against her skin, which was several shades lighter than my own deep brown.
-It was as if her lifeblood wrote her messages, “Shit Kem, what now?”
+It was as if her lifeblood wrote her messages, “Shit, Kem, what now?”

 We didn’t have tongues, not like our ancestors, but we adapted.
 Sign language, gestures, facial expressions.
 Non-verbal cues became much more nuanced in the wake of the great purge of spoken language.
 We’ve long since lost the stories about what happened or why.
-All I remembered from what Mamaw told me was the fear—the chaos of the aftermath.
+All I remembered from what Mamaw told me was the fear — the chaos of the aftermath.

 I twisted my upper body around so she could see the response that filigreed across my tiny breasts in the pink shade of recent scars.
-“Sorry—look.”
+“Sorry — look.”
 I jerked my head toward the corner of the house.
 “Have you ever seen one like that?”

 Shahara stepped around me to peer past the wall, spinning me like a leaf on the wind.
 I don’t know what she thought in that moment, but I knew by her slackened jaw and her silence that we were done for.